loomio/user-manual/en/group_settings.md

 Your privacy settings determine who can find your group, who can see the threads in your group, and how people join.

-The default privacy setting for new groups is **Closed**: *anyone can find the group and ask to join.
-Only members can see who is in the group.
-Threads can be public or private.* This means people can find your group and ask to join, but the content of your discussions and decisions is private, unless you allow public threads (explained in the **Group permissions** section below).
+The default privacy setting for new groups is **Closed**.
+This means people can find your group and ask to join, but the content of your discussions and decisions is private, unless you allow public threads (explained in the **Group permissions** section below).

 If you want the content of your discussions and decisions to be public, change your group privacy to **Open**.
 The members list will only be visible to other members.